 MGS Schedule A must report current information on all directors and the five most senior officers of the corporation.
 All changes that have taken place since the last filing of the Annual Return, Initial Return or Notice of Change must also be included.
 Schedule A is not required where there has not been any change in the information reported on the last filing.
-Senior officers include the following positions or their equivalent: president, secretary, treasurer, general manager, etc.
+Senior officers include the following positions or their equivalent: president, general manager, treasurer and secretary.

-A minimum of one director is required in a non-offering business corporation and a minimum of three directors is required for all others.
-The MGS Schedule A provides space for information on two Director/Officer positions.
+- A minimum of one director is required in a nonoffering business corporation and a minimum of three directors is required for all others. - The MGS Schedule A provides space for information on two Director/Officer positions.

-Please photocopy the blank MGS Schedule A if you require additional space.
-Please state the number of MGS Schedule A's being submitted in the box on page 1 of the Annual Return.

-Please complete all of the applicable fields on the schedule, ensuring that the Corporation's name includes all punctuation and that the Ontario Corporation No. (MGS) is the number assigned by MGS.

-If the box Other (specify) is applicable, in order to cease or change an officer previously reported under Other Titles, cease the officer, then use a blank Schedule A to add (if applicable) the new information.
+- Please photocopy the blank MGS Schedule A if you require additional space.
+Please state the number of MGS Schedule A's being submitted in the box on page 1 of the Annual Return. - Please complete all of the applicable fields on the schedule, ensuring that the Corporation's name includes all punctuation and that the Ontario Corporation No. (MGS) is the number assigned by MGS. - If the box "Other (specify)" is applicable, in order to cease or change an officer previously reported under "Other Titles", cease the officer, then use a blank schedule "A" to add (if applicable) the new information.